 Working Student or Riding Vacation: If you can take off a few weeks or a few months why not try a working student opportunity somewhere warm!
 I have been a working student in Wellington, Fl for international dressage judge Gabriel Armando and I have also taken a dressage riding vacation in Portugal before under George Malleroni.
 Both experiences were incredibly valuable in shaping the rider I am today.
 My visit to Portugal boosted my work ethic and showed me what it took to become a great rider (riding over 7 horses a day!) and my experience in Wellington opened my eyes to the behind the scenes.
 I was able to visit training barns of Olympic riders and watch them train and teach.

 The winter months are a great time to relax and play with your horse.
 Have you been wanting to try some liberty training or teach your horse tricks?
 I first began riding Rovandio with Douwe at liberty because of the weather.
 It was too cold outside to take the time to ride both so I just put them in the ring together and started experimenting.
-That blossomed into a new performance routine for us and has opened my eyes to a new language between me and my horse.
+That blossomed into a new performance routine for us and a new language between me and my horse.
 Here are some trick training resources I have used to help me get started:

 Allen Pogue: Allen has a variety of trick and liberty training videos that can help you teach your horse how to lay down, bow, work on the pedestal and much more.
 He also sells props like bean bags to teach your horse to sit, pedestals, and balls for your horse to play with.
 Click here to check out his website: www.imagineahorse.com